-The Law Society, through its Continuing Professional Development (CPD) program, encourages all Alberta lawyers to develop a “reflective practice.”
-Reflective practice has become a much used and researched term in recent years and describes a more engaged method of self-assessment and reflection in assessing competence.
+We encourage all Alberta lawyers to develop a “reflective practice” through our Continuing Professional Development (CPD) program.
+Reflective practice has become a well-established method of self-assessment in recent years and describes a more engaged approach of self-reflection in assessing competence.

-It is for this reason that, in order to meet the requirements of a CPD plan, lawyers must conduct a needs assessment in order to build their learning objectives and priorities for the year.
-Taking a reflective practice approach to CPD planning ensures that, as noted above, the program is not only of value to lawyers who may be struggling with their practice but supports and encourages all lawyers, even those with significant seniority and high knowledge and skill levels, to improve their competence in a way that best addresses their own personal practice needs
+To meet the requirements of a CPD plan, lawyers must conduct a needs assessment in order to build their learning objectives and priorities for the year.
+Taking a reflective practice approach to CPD planning ensures that the program is of value to all lawyers, whether they may be struggling with their practice or have significant seniority, knowledge and skill levels.

-Part of the needs assessment requires a review of the previous year’s plan.
-Beginning in 2016, the CPD plan template includes space for this review.
-This is part of developing a “reflective practice”.
+The needs assessment requires a review of the previous year’s plan; the CPD plan template includes space for this review.
+Goal setting with measurable outcomes can assist in this process.

-In reviewing the previous year’s CPD Plan and activities, the following questions can assist the lawyer in their evaluation:
+In reviewing the previous year’s CPD plan and activities, the following questions can assist you in your evaluation:

 - Why did I select this activity and how will it help my practice?